-We have implemented a first prototype of a semistructured merge tool, called FSTMERGE, which is able to resolve ordering conflicts and which can be extended with special conflict handlers.
-FSTMERGE and the sample programs of our empirical study are publicly available as part of the FEATUREHOUSE distribution.6
+We have implemented a first prototype of a semistructured-merge tool, called FSTMERGE, which is able to resolve ordering conflicts and which can be extended with special conflict handlers.
+FSTMERGE and the sample programs of our empirical study are publicly available on the project's Web site.

 FSTMERGE takes advantage of the existing tool infrastructure FEATUREHOUSE [4], as illustrated in Figure 6.
 The tool FST-GENERATOR generates almost all code that is necessary for the integration of a new language into FSTMERGE.
-FSTGENERATOR expects the grammar of the language in a proprietary format, called FEATUREBNF, of which we have already shown an example in Figure 4.
+FSTGENERATOR expects the grammar of the language in a specific format, called FEATUREBNF, of which we have already shown an example in Figure 4.
 We have extended FSTGENERATOR and FEATUREBNF to support annotations relevant to semistructured merge.